 Another key property of the simple random sampling method is that we had a list of every tree in the population.
 This list is referred to as a sampling frame.
-An incomplete sampling frame (e.g., only a portion of all the trees), could also produce a biased sampling method if those not in the sampling frame were systematically different from the rest of the population that is in the sampling frame.
+An incomplete sampling frame (e.g., only a portion of all the trees) could also produce a biased sampling method if those not in the sampling frame were systematically different from the rest of the population that is in the sampling frame.
+In most situations out in the field, we don't have a list of every possible observation (like a tree) from in a certain population.
+In that case, we might develop some sort of grid pattern for the population and randomly select two numbers that would represent x- and y-coordinates on the grid.
+We would then use the observations within the randomly chosen quadrant.